 The FOX stations are industry leaders based on the growth and success of locally produced programming, which have more than doubled under Abernethy’s leadership, with over 960 hours of locally produced news per week, more than any other owned and operated broadcast group.
 He is directly responsible for the creation of the national network, MyNetworkTV, currently in its 12th season and has led the success of syndicated programs such as “Wendy Williams,” “TMZ,” “Page Six TV” and “Divorce Court.”

 From August 2016 through May 2018, Abernethy served as Co-President of FOX News Channel and FOX Business Network.
 In this role, he oversaw all business components of both networks including finance, advertising sales, legal and distribution units.
 In addition, he led an overhaul of the executive team, hiring new management in advertising sales, finance and human resources.

 In 2017 and 2018, Abernethy was named one of The Hollywood Reporter’s “35 Most Powerful People in New York Media” and was inducted into the Broadcasting & Cable Hall of Fame in 2012.
 He currently serves as a member of the Board of Directors of the National Association of Television Program Executives.

 Abernethy served as the Executive Vice President of FOX News from 1996-2004, where he was integral to the successful launch of the channel.

-Before joining FOX News, Abernethy had a long and distinguished 15-year career with NBC, where he held a variety of executive finance management positions at the NBC Television Stations division, before being named Vice President of Finance and Operations for CNBC.
+Before FOX, Abernethy had a distinguished 15-year career with NBC, where he held a variety of executive finance management positions for the NBC Television Stations division, driving CNBC’s early growth as VP of Finance and Operations.

-Abernethy received his Bachelor of Arts degree in Economics from Georgetown University and his MBA degree from New York University.
-In 2012, he was inducted into the Broadcasting & Cable Hall of Fame.
+Abernethy received his Bachelor of Arts degree in Economics from Georgetown and his MBA degree from NYU.